 Project Description

 The worlds of Art and Science come together in this fun, exploratory experience.
 During this residency, students will learn about one of the earliest photographic processes, the cyanotype, and expand their definition of what photography means.
-After being prompted to think poetically about the color blue, students will use organic matter and/or transparencies to create their own compositions, which will then be exposed by sunlight to create photographic images.
+Students will learn about the earliest woman photographer, Anna Atkins, and make cyanotypes first emulating her work, and then in their own artistic voice, which will be exposed to sunlight and washed by hand.

 Final Product